drshahizan/AI-Innovation/assignment/ass1/Product Group/report.md

 8. **Infrastructure and Connectivity Issues**: In some parts of Indonesia, limited infrastructure and internet connectivity can hinder the effective deployment of AI solutions.

-In summary, while the adoption of AI tools offers significant advantages in enhancing efficiency, customer engagement, and innovation for Indonesian businesses, it also presents challenges in areas like data security, technical expertise, cost, and regulatory compliance.
-Addressing these challenges is crucial for maximizing the benefits of AI in the Indonesian business landscape.

 | **Sector**          | **AI Tools/Examples**                                        | **Advantages**                                           | **Challenges**                                     |
 |---------------------|--------------------------------------------------------------|----------------------------------------------------------|----------------------------------------------------|